Kleene-Star/KleeneStar.Core/doc/kleenestar.workspace.md

 ## Permissions Model

 The global permissions model of **KleeneStar** is applied context-specifically to individual workspaces.
-The connection between the globally defined groups and policies is established through a `Profile`, which is valid exclusively within a specific workspace.
+The connection between the globally defined groups and policies is established through a Profile, which is valid exclusively within a specific workspace.

 A profile defines which policy a global group receives within a specific workspace.
 It functions as a context-aware role assignment and enables granular and flexible rights management.